wootguy/MicBot/README.md

 # MicBot
-Goldsource mic spammer.
-It uses Google Translate to speak chat messages, and youtube-dl to play audio from youtube links sent via chat.
-You'll need to use a spare PC or start a VM for the sole purpose of running this bot.
+MicBot uses Google Translate to speak everyone's chat messages.
+It can also play audio from youtube links sent via chat.
+You'll need to setup a spare PC or VM for the sole purpose of running this bot.
+The server you join must also have the MicBot plugin installed (this probably won't be a requirement in the future).

 Say `.mhelp` for usage on servers which have the MicBot plugin installed.
-It's possible to make this bot not require a server plugin, but the plugin made this much faster to make.
 ```
 MicBot reads messages aloud and can play audio from youtube links.
     !<message> = Hide your message from the chat.